VaibhavRaj-lab/CRUD-MERN/README.md

 # CRUDS Application
 ## MERN PROJECT
-Create , Read , Update , Delete and Send data .
+Create , Read , Update , Delete and Send data to your personal email using email.js .
 Validate the data before adding a user.

 Frontend- React, Material UI.